NXTRS/Notifications/README.md

 This application offers a graphQL websocket based API which has a subscription functionality to receive notifications in real time from a Kafka topic.
 Notifications are sent by another application.

-This app also makes use of reactive redis and redis pub/sub, and together with the NotificationService app is a proof of concept to solve the following problem:
+This app also makes use of reactive redis and redis pub/sub, and together with the TransactionService app is a proof of concept to solve the following problem:
    1. The NotificationService is scaled in a cloud environment, having multiple instances.
-   2. An end user opens a subscription (from Postman or browser/FE app) to a single instance of NotificationService.
+   2. An end user opens a subscription (from Postman or browser/FE) to a single instance of NotificationService (let's call it instance 1).
-   3. A message is received on the kafka topic, but is read by another app instance.
+   3. A message is received on the kafka topic, but is read by another app instance (instance 2).
-   4. The message disappears from the Kafka topic, but the user never sees it despite having an open subscription.
+   4. The message disappears from the Kafka topic and is stored in the DB, but the user never sees it despite having an open subscription.

 Redis pub/sub acts as a distributed cache - every instance of NotificationService will push the message